arty-creator/hipstr-dalata-project/README.md

 Third-party software, reference genomes, annotation files, databases, and other externally sourced resources are subject to their respective licenses and terms of use.

-See the `LICENSE` file for details.
+See the `LICENSE` file for details when the license is added to the repository.

 ---